Is a Tankless Water Heater the Best Solution?

 One way to get around dropping efficiency rates versus rising demand is to install a tankless water heater at every outlet, which can increase efficiency by as much as 50%.
 More units mean extra installation costs, but the energy savings will offset this.

 Other Advantages of Going Tankless

 The initial cost is more than a conventional hot water system.
 However, lower maintenance costs, energy savings, and longer service life bring the total cost of ownership down to comparable levels.

 Conventional hot water systems will give you around ten years of reliable service, or 15 if you are lucky.
 A tankless water heater typically lasts about 20 years.

 Using a Gas Tankless Water Heater

-In a conventional gas hot water system, the pilot light delivers heat to the water, so its energy is not wasted.
+A pilot light delivers heat in a conventional gas hot water system to the water with less waste.
 A continually burning pilot light in a tankless heater is an energy loss.
-A few models include an Intermittent ignition device (IID), which gives you the option to turn the pilot light off when hot water is not required.
+An Intermittent ignition device (IID) will turn the pilot light off when the water is hot.

 Tankless water heaters offer many advantages in energy savings, but they’re not the best solution for all situations.
 Discuss your options with PSI to discover how you can lower your energy costs by making the best choice in hot water system.